 National Environmental Performance Partnership System (NEPPS)

 One of the main ways EPA and states implement performance partnerships is by negotiating Performance Partnership Agreements (PPAs).
-These agreements set out jointly-developed priorities and protection strategies and how EPA and the state will work together to address priority needs.
-States can also choose to combine funds from multiple federal environmental program grants into Performance Partnership Grants (PPGs) which allow them to direct resources where they are needed most or try innovative solutions to environmental problems.
+These agreements set out jointly-developed priorities and protection strategies and how EPA and the state or tribe will work together to address priority needs.
+States and tribes can also choose to combine funds from multiple federal environmental program grants into Performance Partnership Grants (PPGs) which allow them to direct resources where they are needed most or try innovative solutions to environmental problems.

 - An assessment of environmental conditions and program implementation needs;